Maxcfs2003/Maxcfs2003/README.md

 - 👋 Hi, I’m @Maxcfs2003
 - I am still a student in the 10th grade,
 - 👀 I’m interested in Coding, Webhosting and Encryption based stuff (like sha256,512...)
-- 🌱 I’m currently learning Python and a bit C#
+- 🌱 I’m currently learning Python and a bit GO
 - 📫 How to reach me:

 On Discord: